What’s Better? Open Or Closed Optics?

 Duration: 1:08

-This video compares Trijicon's SRO (open emitter) and HD (closed emitter) red dot sights, highlighting the trade-offs between them.
+This video compares Trijicon's SRO (open emitter) and HD (closed emitter) red dot sights, highlighting the pros and cons of each design.
 The SRO offers a wider field of view and a brighter reticle, but is more susceptible to debris.
-The HD has a green tint and a narrower field of view but is more robust against environmental elements like snow and mud, allowing for quick clearing.
+The HD, while having a green tint, is more robust against environmental elements like snow and mud, allowing for quick clearing.

 Quick Summary

-Closed emitter red dot optics, like the Trijicon HD, offer superior protection against environmental elements such as dirt, snow, and mud, allowing for quick clearing of debris.
-Open emitter optics, like the Trijicon SRO, provide a wider field of view but are more susceptible to obstructions.
+Closed emitter red dot optics, like the Trijicon HD, offer superior protection against environmental contaminants such as dirt, snow, and mud, preventing them from obscuring the reticle.
+Open emitter optics, like the Trijicon SRO, may provide a wider field of view and a brighter reticle but are more susceptible to debris ingress.

 Chapters